Sweet Potato Casserole with Marshmallows and Candied Pecans

 Instructions

-- Place the sweet potatoes in a pot with the cold water.
-Bring to a boil then cover and reduce heat.
-The sweet potatoes will become tender with the steam.
+- Bring to a boil.
+Cover and reduce the heat.
 Simmer for 15-25 minutes or until sweet potatoes are tender enough to mash.
 Drain.
-Let cool slightly.
+Transfer tender sweet potatoes to a large bowl.
+Let them cool slightly.

-- Transfer tender sweet potatoes to a large bowl.
-Mash sweet potato mixture with a potato masher.
-Add brown sugar, butter, vanilla extract, cinnamon, nutmeg, salt, and 1/4 cup of pecans (save the rest for later).
+- Add brown sugar, butter, vanilla extract, cinnamon, nutmeg, salt, and 1/4 cup of pecans (save the rest for later).
 Mix until all is well combined.
+It should smell incredible in your kitchen at this point!

 Notes